 - Dudley Cafe, its at Ground Zero where Black Lives Matter assembles and marches to Boston Common from Nubian Square

-- Down Home Delivery a Black-family owned, Southern inspired, Bowdoin Street, smack dab in the middle of the hood
+Down Home Delivery a Black-family owned, Southern-inspired, Bowdoin Street, smack dab in the middle of the hood, adbnthey ownd the building.

-- JAMAICA Mi Hungry a big restaurant & food truck service, Ruggles station, plans to open in Allston,MA soon
+JAMAICA Mi Hungry a big restaurant & food truck service at Ruggles station and planning to open in Allston,MA soon

 Roxbury, Nubian Square & the South End

 Darryl’s Corner Bar + Kitchen, formerly Bob’s the Chef years ago, most popular with BLACK MILLENNIALS